makersacademy/airport_challenge/README.md

 Implementation of a software to control the flow of planes at an airport in JavaScript.

+#### User story 3
+As an air traffic controller
+To ensure safety
+I want to prevent landing when the airport is full (10 planes)

 #### User story 2 - completed
 As an air traffic controller
 So I can get passengers on the way to their destination